AfzalivE/afzalive.github.io/_posts/2020-10-15-multiple-navigation-graphs-with-jetpack-compose-navigation.md

 }
 ```

 We pass the selected screen to this Composable, it shows it.
 Our Dashboard tab has changed though.
-That's the tab we need navigation inside, `NavDashboard` just creates a `NavHost` and defines a NavGraph. `Dashboard` now has a Button that navigates to the `DashboardDetail` screen when clicked.
+That's the tab we need navigation inside, `DashboardTab` just creates a `NavHost` and defines a NavGraph. `Dashboard` now has a Button that navigates to the `DashboardDetail` screen when clicked.
 We've also add it to the previously defined `Screen` sealed class.

 <video controls id="figure-1" class="my-figure" preload="auto">
     <source src="/assets/posts/2020/10/bottom-nav-backpress-issue.webm" type="video/webm">